VILLASframework/documentation/doc/controller/Usage.md

  - A daemon which listens for control commands from an AMQP broker and controls the simulator.
  - A CLI tool for sending commands to the broker

-Both parts are accessible from the `villas-ctl` command.
+Both parts are accessible from the `villas-controller` command.

-# Quickstart
+## Quickstart

 1. Install VILLAScontroller